MicrosoftDocs/cpp-docs/docs/mfc/drawing-images-from-an-image-list.md

 ---
+description: "Learn more about: Drawing Images from an Image List"
 title: "Drawing Images from an Image List" ms.date: "11/04/2016"
 helpviewer_keywords: ["CImageList class [MFC], drawing images from", "drawing [MFC], images from image lists", "image lists [MFC], drawing images from", "images [MFC], drawing"]